tock/book/src/course/root-of-trust/userspace-attack.md

    ...
    Loading: org.tockos.tutorials.attestation.encryption [1] flash=0x00048000-0x0004C000 ram=0x2000A000-0x2000BFFF
    ...
-   Loading: org.tockos.tutorials.attestation.suspicious [2] flash=0x0004C000-0x00050000 ram=0x2000C000-0x2000DFFF
-   ...
    No more processes to load: Could not find TBF header.
    ```

    These debug statements are from Tock's application loader.
-Reviewing the two
+Reviewing the line
-   lines starting with `Loading:`, we can clearly see that the SRAM range for
+   starting with `Loading:`, we can clearly see that the SRAM range for the
-   the encryption service is `0x2000A000-0x2000BFFF`, and the encryption range
+   encryption service is `0x2000A000-0x2000BFFF`.
-   for our "suspicious" SRAM dumping service is `0x2000C000-0x2000DFFF`.

 4. Now that we know where the applications SRAM ranges are, we can attempt to
    dump them.
 In `libtock-c/examples/tutorials/root_of_trust/`, rename the